 It comes with the kind of components that can get you through any task including up to an Intel Core i9 CPU, 64GB of RAM, and an Nvidia RTX GeForce 3060 while touting a stunner of a screen and a design that will take your breath away.
 The dedicated GPU allows it to easily average around 52fps in Metro Exodus at 1080p with everything on Ultra settings during our testing as well as demanding 4K video editing needs.

 From creativity to gaming, the MSI Creator Z17 brings a a lot of performance and exceptional display clarity to the table, and given its hefty and sturdy built, this one might be better off sitting on your desk than your lap.

-Just be ready with deep pockets and expectations of low battery life, because this amoung of performance doesn't exactly come cheap.
+Just be ready with deep pockets and expectations of low battery life, because this among of performance doesn't exactly come cheap.

 Read the full MSI Creator Z17 review

-Read the full review: Asus ROG Strix SCAR 17 G733
+Read our full Asus ROG Strix SCAR 17 G733 review

 If you’re looking for an absolute beast, the best gaming laptop for you might just be this follow-up to Razer’s 17-inch leviathan.
-More than just a gaming portable, it makes for an excellent mobile workstation for creators as well – although gamers who have the cash will appreciate the RTX 3000 GPU, up to 64GB of memory, and display with fast refresh rates.
-It’s pretty expensive, though, so unless you need all that power or you just have the money to throw away, you really have to make sure you’ll make the most of it.
+More than just a gaming portable, it makes for an excellent mobile workstation for creators as well – although gamers who have the cash will appreciate the RTX 3000 GPU, up to 32GB of memory, and display with fast refresh rates.

 15-inch laptops vs 17-inch laptops